 Grounded Iterative Language Planning: How Parameterized World Models Reduce Hallucination Propagation in LLM Agents

-arXiv:2606.27806v1 Announce Type: new Abstract: World models for language agents come in two useful forms.
 An agent-based world model calls an LLM API and reasons flexibly in language, but its errors appear as hallucinated state changes that are hard to score with ordinary regression losses.
-A parameterized world model is a trained transition predictor; its errors are easier to measure with quantities such as NodeMSE, delta accuracy, and validity accuracy, but it is usually weaker as a standalon
+A parameterized world model is a trained transition predictor; its errors are easier to measure with quantities such as NodeMSE, delta accuracy, and validity accuracy, but it is usually weaker as a standalone planner.
+We compare these two families on four graph-structured planning benchmarks and introduce operational hallucination metrics for the agent-based case.

 Opening excerpt (first ~120 words) tap to expand